jungchoii98/Instagram/README.md

 ## Upcoming Features
 1. Search for users
 2. Explore page for discovery of new content
-3. Photo/Video upload capability
-4. Notifications
+3. Notifications
-5. Profile Screen
+4. Profile Screen
-6. Refined UI Design
+5. Refined UI Design
-7. Image filtering
+6. Image filtering

 ## Contact
 If you have any questions, don't hesitate to reach out on LinkedIn </br>